CATASTROPHIC SICK LEAVE BANK

 Is Considered Catastrophic?

-An illness or injury that is serious in nature and necessitates an absence from work for five (5) consecutive days.
+An illness or injury that is serious in nature, as defined by the Catastrophic Sick Leave Bank handbook, and necessitates an absence from work for five (5) consecutive days.
 Determination of catastrophic is based upon the physician's statement with diagnosis, the patient's age, and any complications.
 A few examples of conditions that could be considered catastrophic are:

 - Cancer with chemotherapy treatment